 Concurrent Enrollment at Suffolk County Community College

 The program is designed to provide curricular opportunity and enhancement of the college experience, but not its replacement.
-Therefore, students may enroll in no more than 30 college credits earned through the Excelsior Program.
+Therefore, students may enroll in no more than 30 college credits earned through the Beacon Program.

 Education provides the pathway toward building strong families, vibrant communities and skilled workers.
 As a comprehensive community college, Suffolk County Community College sees its primary purpose as providing access to high quality, cost-effective educational experiences that are designed to improve career prospects and enhance the quality of life here on Long Island.